sammuelyee/docs/faqs.md

 ###How do I geocode IP addresses that are included in my data?

-CartoDB requires that IP addresses be in an isolated column in order to be able to recognize and geocode them.
+CartoDB requires that IP addresses are in an isolated column in order to be able to recognize and geocode them.

 A simple way to isolate IPs is to run a couple of SQL queries and store the values in a new column.